SethMMorton/input_reader/docs/source/InputReader.rst

 There are always times when you may want more specificity than the native python types provide, but it is impractical to specify all possibilities.
 For this purpose, you may also give a compiled regular expression object as a type.
+For details on how regular expressions see the documentation for the :mod:`re` module.
 (This doesn't really apply to our plotting program, so here is an arbitrary example):